M.A. Counseling: Emphasis in Marriage, Family and Child Counseling

 Graduates of this program may also pursue licensure as a Professional Clinical Counselor (LPCC) in California, the U.S. and internationally.
 (See M.A.
 Counseling with an emphasis in Clinical Mental Health Counseling for more information about licensure and career opportunities for LPCCs.)

 The master's in counseling degree is the first step to obtaining an MFT license.
-Students will need to accumulate two years (104 weeks) of supervision and 3,000 pre- and post-Master's hours of supervised work experience.
+Before and after graduation, students will need to accumulate two years (104 weeks) of supervision and 3,000 pre- and post-Master's hours of supervised work experience.
 After accruing the required experience, graduates take the written exams for the MFT license.
 Upon achieving a passing grade, they are issued a license to practice in the State of California.

 Considerations for non-California Residents

 For those currently living in other states who plan to practice in California, this is an ideal program.
 However, this Master's degree emphasis may not be appropriate for those who will require licensure for marriage and family therapy practice outside of California.
 Requirements for this emphasis vary considerably from state to state.
 Before applying to Palo Alto University, non-California residents should research the specific requirements for the state where they plan to practice.
 Palo Alto University's Clinical Mental Health emphasis is designed for most U.S. states and countries.

 What MFTs Do